Kevin Pillar Player Props: Braves vs. Tigers

 Tigers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.
+- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in the league.

-- Tigers pitchers combine to rank 20th in baseball in home runs given up (78 total, 1.2 per game).
+- Tigers pitchers combine to surrender 78 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The Tigers are sending Olson (0-1) out for his second start of the season.
+- The Tigers will look to Olson (0-1) in his second start of the season.

-- In his most recent time out -- in relief on Thursday -- the right-hander threw five innings against the Philadelphia Phillies, giving up one earned run while surrendering three hits.
+- In his most recent appearance -- in relief on Thursday -- the right-hander tossed five innings against the Philadelphia Phillies, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.